-There are a few reasons to remove a menstrual cup in your shower, whether it’s your first time removing or your 50th.
+Here are a few good reasons why you should remove your menstrual cup in your shower, whether it’s your first time removing or your 50th.

 Less Anxiety = More Relaxed Muscles

-When your mind is stressed it can result in physical changes to your body, such as the tightening and tensing of muscles.
-If you have any worries about removing your cup when it comes to the possibility of spilling blood onto yourself or your surroundings, removing in the shower will ease your mind.
+When your mind is stressed, it can cause your muscles to tighten and tense up.
+If you have any worries about emptying your cup, like the possibility of spilling blood all over yourself and everywhere, removing it in the shower will ease your mind.
 Less worrying will mean relaxed muscles and an easier removal.

 Related Resource: How to Clean a Menstrual Cup in Public